 2. It is the largest in terms of the quantity of water that it transports, containing more water than the Mississippi, Nile, and Yangtze combined.
-So much water in fact, that it delivers 55 million gallons of water into the Atlantic ocean every second, or 17 billion metric tons every single day, which astonishingly equates to the amount of freshwater used by New York City every nine years!
-In fact it discharges more freshwater than the next seven largest rivers combined, a volume so great that it accounts for one-fifth of all the fresh water in the world’s oceans, and amazingly even a hundred miles out into the Atlantic, you could still drink the water over the side of your ship.
+So much water in fact, that it delivers 55 million gallons of fresh water into the Atlantic ocean every second, or 17 billion metric tons every single day, which astonishingly equates to the amount of freshwater used by New York City every nine years!
+In fact it discharges more freshwater than the next seven largest rivers combined—a volume so great that it accounts for one-fifth of all the fresh water in the world’s oceans, and amazingly even a hundred miles out into the Atlantic, you could still drink the water over the side of your ship.

 3. In 2006 geologists studying the speed at which the Amazon carried sediments out to sea found, to their surprise, that the oldest sediments they found were upstream of their source.
 They soon realized that, until the Cretaceous Period, the Amazon river actually flowed backward, east to west.
 It wasn’t until the Andes Mountains began their rise 100 million years ago that the river reversed course and chose its current direction.